miller-tamil/research_on_email_marketting/README.md

 [dataset2 - enron Email dataset](https://www.cs.cmu.edu/~./enron/) This data set contain 0.6M personal Emails of 150 individual . and i add my very own email collection to it. ;). here i have extract around 80,000 ignored emails from delete_items and more or less 0.55M Prioritized inbox-mails.

+By maping these datasets i'm trying to analys 1.Statistical Lexical Analysis
+2.Sequence Analysis
+3.Sentimental Analysis
+4.Psychological Implications.

+and by overall conclusion looking forward to come up with a best recomender system .

+                                                                                    to be continue ...